AlonzoLeeeooo/AlonzoLeeeooo/README.md

 - Zhihu: https://www.zhihu.com/people/liu-chang-82-34-78 （@叫我Alonzo就好了）

 🔥 Recent News:
 - [Sep.
+27th] I have open-sourced a re-implementation of ControlNeXt trained with shape masks, where you can find more details in the [GitHub](https://github.com/AlonzoLeeeooo/ControlNeXt-svd-shape) and [Hugging Face repo](https://huggingface.co/AlonzoLeeeooo/ControlNeXt-svd-shape).
+- [Sep.
 18th] I have open-sourced a re-implementation of ControlNet trained with shape masks, where you can find more details in the [GitHub](https://github.com/AlonzoLeeeooo/shape-guided-controlnet) and [Hugging Face repo](https://huggingface.co/AlonzoLeeeooo/shape-guided-controlnet).
 - [Jun.
 13th] [Code](https://github.com/AlonzoLeeeooo/LCDG) and pre-trained model weights ([Huggingface](https://huggingface.co/AlonzoLeeeooo/LaCon) and [ModelScope](https://modelscope.cn/models/AlonzoLeeeoooo/LaCon)) of our paper titled ["LaCon: Late-Constraint Diffusion for Steerable Guided Image Synthesis"](https://arxiv.org/pdf/2305.11520) are updated!
 - [May 17th] Our paper titled ["Towards Interactive Image Inpainting via Robust Sketch Refinement"](https://ieeexplore.ieee.org/document/10533842) is accepted by TMM 2024!